IBM/discovery-files/README.md

 # disco-files
-An extremely simple tool to send files into Watson Discovery, with automatic error handling and simple retry and maybe refresh.
+An extremely simple tool to send files into Watson Discovery, with automatic error handling and simple retry.

 ![Book cover of "The Disco Files"](discofilescover.jpg)